Hadza language: Tone

 Neither lexical tone nor pitch accent has been demonstrated for Hadza.
 There are no known lexical minimal pairs or grammatical use of stress/tone.

 Vowels

 Hadza has five vowels, [i e a o u].
 Long vowels may occur when intervocalic [ɦ] is elided.
 For example, [kʰaɦa] or [kʰaː] 'to climb', but some words are not attested with [ɦ], as [boːko] 'she' vs [boko] 'to be ill'.
 All vowels are nasalized before glottalized nasal and voiced nasal clicks, and speakers vary on whether they hear them as nasal vowels or as VN sequences.
 Invariable nasal vowels, although uncommon, do occur, though not before consonants that have a place of articulation to assimilate to.
 In such positions, [CṼCV] and [CVNCV] are allophones, but since VN cannot occur at the end of a word or before a glottal consonant, where only nasal vowels are found, it may be that nasal vowels are allophonic with VN in all positions.

 Consonants

+Consonants in shaded cells appear only in loanwords or are NC sequences, which do not appear to be single segments but are listed here to illustrate the orthography.
+(Not illustrated are nasal–click sequences in the middle of words: aspirated nch, nqh, nxh and tenuis ngc, ngq, ngx.)